magicmarc/marks-reverie/src/content/posts/ACT_VI_The_Weight_of_Stars.md

 **WILL:**
 Humour me.
 What do you lot see when you look up?

 *(The others blink, then glance skyward.
-The Southern Cross glimmers above, sharp and brilliant.)*
+The stars glimmers above, sharp and brilliant.)*

 **AMBER** *(grinning, then softer):*
 Fairy lights.
 Like the kind I always wanted strung across my room when I was a kid.
 Silly, eh?